CraftySalamander/RTS_Overlay/Readme.md

 In contrast to the *Configuration* tab, you cannot click on this window (allowing to still click on the game behind it), except on the buttons of the first row.

-Close to the [Next panel](pictures/common/action_button/to_end.png) button (which will bring you to the Match Data panel), you can only select the step of the build order, using the two [arrow buttons](pictures/common/action_button/previous.png).
+Close to the [Next panel](pictures/common/action_button/to_end.png) button (which will bring you to the Configuration panel), you can only select the step of the build order, using the two [arrow buttons](pictures/common/action_button/previous.png).
 The current step of the build order is indicated on the left.
 You can also use the aforementioned hotkeys to change the build order step, even when you do not have the focus on the overlay.

 The build order typically indicates the number of workers to assign to each resource, the total number of workers (targets to reach at the end of this step) and some notes.
 When applicable, the age to reach, the time and/or the number of builders are also indicated.